 Jewish, Christian and Muslim speakers will address a conference in Canberra on teaching the Abrahamic religions.
 The aim of the 7th International Dialogue Australasia Network Conference is to equip educators with practical strategies and resources to enable students to explore the similarities, differences and relationships between the Abrahamic faith traditions.
 Vice-principal of Heythrop College at the University of London Dr Peter Vardy, and Ms Shakira Hussein, of the Faculty of Asian Studies at the ANU are among the keynote speakers.
 The conference will be held at Old Parliament House from 15 to 17 April.

-Christine Walters | Manager Proud local sponsor of World Youth Day
+Christine Walters | Manager

-Canberra and Goulburn Diocese. www.tobinscanberrafunerals.com.au BELCONNEN 6251 2344 6295 2799 KINGSTON QUEANBEYAN 6297 1546
+Proud local sponsor of World Youth Day Canberra and Goulburn Diocese. www.tobinscanberrafunerals.com.au

-To embrace a lifetime, we give you time Australian Owned | All Areas | Pre-arranged Funerals
+Australian Owned (All Areas) Pre-arranged Funerals